 |Annuities are subject to Estate Recovery to the extent the decedent had an interest in the annuity at the time of death.
 An annuity is an investment and is not treated like life insurance.
 Remaining payments must be considered an asset of the estate for estate recovery purposes.|

-Health Management System, Inc., has entered into a contractual arrangement with the Iowa Department of Human Services to administer the Estate Recovery Program.
+Health Management System, Inc., has entered into a contractual arrangement with the Iowa Department of Health and Human Services to administer the Estate Recovery Program.

 For more Code

 of Iowa information please visit the General Assembly web